aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 The hostnames specified in the inventory must exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the switches directly.
 A successful ping from the Ansible host to each inventory host verifies name resolution (e.g., ping SPINE1).

-Alternatively, if DNS is not available, define the variable ansible_host to be an IP address for each device.
+Alternatively, if DNS is unavailable, define the variable ansible_host as an IP address for each device.

 ``` yaml
 --8<--